AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/introduction.md

 ---
 title: Headless Development for AEM Sites as a Cloud Service
-description: Using powerful features like Content Models, Content Fragments, and the GraphQL API, with AEM as a Cloud Service you can manage your experiences centrally and serve them across channels.
+description: Using powerful features like Content Models, Content Fragments, and the GraphQL API, AEM as a Cloud Service allows you to manage your experiences centrally and serve them across channels.
 ---

 # Headless Development for AEM Sites as a Cloud Service {#headless-development}

-Using powerful features like Content Models, Content Fragments, and the GraphQL API, with AEM as a Cloud Service you can manage your experiences centrally and serve them across channels.
+Using powerful features like Content Models, Content Fragments, and the GraphQL API, AEM as a Cloud Service allows you to manage your experiences centrally and serve them across channels.

 ## Overview {#overview}

-Headless implementation is increasingly becoming important for delivering experiences to wherever your audience is, across channels.
-Headless forgoes page and component management as is traditional in full stack and hybrid solutions and focuses on the creation of channel-neutral, reusable fragments of content and their cross-channel delivery.
-It is the newest and most dynamic development pattern for implementing web experiences.
+Headless implementation is increasingly becoming important for delivering experiences to your audience is, wherever they are and regardless of channel.

+Headless implementation forgoes page and component management as is traditional in full stack and hybrid solutions and focuses on the creation of channel-neutral, reusable fragments of content and their cross-channel delivery.
+It is a modern and dynamic development pattern for implementing web experiences.

 ![AEM Implementation Models](assets/aem-implementation-models.png)